Basics In Statistics Question And Answers

 Public Health Secondary Level Of Prevention:

-It employs routine treatment methods
+Secondary Level Of Prevention employs routine treatment methods

 Public Health Tertiary Level Of Prevention:

-• It replaces lost tissues
+• Tertiary Level Of Prevention replaces lost tissues

-public health Services:
+Public health Services:

 • Disability limitation